daytonaio/content/guides/20240827_setup_mongodb_daytona_playground.md

 **Cannot Start the Daytona Docker Registry**: If you cant start the Daytona Docker registry don't panic, just re-run the `daytona create` command and it should run as expected.

 **IDE doesn't open after building Workspace** : If your IDE doesnt start immediately after building the devcontainer, open your terminal and type the `daytona list` command,select your running workspace and you're good to go.

+**Image Compatibilty Issues** : There could be a few issues regarding compatibility for the base Ubuntu image.
+You can fix it by opening `Dockerfile` and changing `FROM mcr.microsoft.com/devcontainers/base:focal` to `FROM ubuntu:focal`.

+**Build Target** : The build target may need to be set to docker manually.
+You can set it with `daytona target set`

 ## Conclusion